freeCodeCamp/freeCodeCamp/guide/english/bootstrap/index.md

 Bootstrap is a popular front-end framework for web development.
 It contains pre-built components and design elements to style HTML content.
 Modern browsers such as Chrome, Firefox, Opera, Safari, and Internet Explorer support Bootstrap.

 Bootstrap includes a responsive grid system for varying layouts.
 It is a great starting point for building a mobile friendly website.
-It also includes optional JavaScript functionality like collapsible content, carousels, and modals.
+It also includes optional JavaScript functionality, such as collapsible content, carousels, and modals.

 #### Why Use Bootstrap?
 Bootstrap provides an easy solution both for design and responsiveness.
 It is packed with beautiful elements that can be further styled with your own custom CSS, as well as a full grid system to keep your website responsive across all screens while using a clean and understandable syntax.